Portraits of Pets by Mike Brouse, Boulder, Colorado

 My pet portrait blog - examples of some pet paintings and their related stories.
 Contact me for more information about how to commission a portrait.
 They make great gifts and wonderful heartfelt surprises.

 Horses are wonderful subjects for painters, poets, artists of all types have been drawn to these mysterious beasts.
-This new series horses can be found on my website.
-Some of them are sold but there are a few that are available as of May 2013.
-I've used acrylics before but never seriously until now.
-It's a wonderful medium, and is a nice change up from my normal work in oil.
+Below is a sample of works from this ongoing series of horses.
+Link to my website.
+Some of them are sold, but there are still some that are available as of Dec 2013.
+I'm adding to the series all the time since horses are one of my favorite animal subjects.

 I really liked this poem about the horse by Sarah Katy Williams